paulhenrich/Gradejoy/README.md

 [![Build Status](https://travis-ci.org/robertlandreaux/Gradejoy.png)](https://travis-ci.org/robertlandreaux/Gradejoy)

 Gradejoy is an online gradebook application for students and teachers.
+Currently it is only functional for teachers.

 Rails version 4.0.2.